Degrees of incomputability, realizability and constructive reverse mathematics: Main Proof

-Assume that Player II obeys the rule, i.e., $(b_s)$ converges to a finite value $b$.
+Assume that Player II obeys the rule; then $H(\tilde{T})\in{\rm dom}(F)$, so $b=\tilde{b}(H(\tilde{T}))$ is defined, i.e., $(b_s)$ converges to a finite value $b$.
 Then, since there are only finitely many $n$ such that $g(n)$ is total and $n<b$, such $n$ receives attention at some stage $s$.
 By our strategy described above, for any such $n$, if $p$ is a path through $T$ then we must have $g(n)\not=p$.
 This contradicts our assumption that $g(n)$ is a path through $T$ for some $n<b$.

 To apply recursion trick, even if Player II violates the rule (i.e., $(b_s)$ does not converge), the first move $T$ of Player I needs to obey the rule.
 In this case, our algorithm may arrive at (3) infinitely often, but this just implies that $T$ converges to a tree which has a unique path.
 In any case, $T$ is a $2$-tree.
-Hence, we have ${\sf WKL}_{\leq 2}\not\leq_{\sf W}^cf$. \end{proof}
+Hence, we have ${\sf WKL}_{\leq 2}\not\leq_{\sf W}^cF$. \end{proof}